milvus-io/milvus/docs/design_docs/datanode_recovery_design_0513_2021.md

 the same messages over and over again.
 So flowgraph needs the ability to consume messages in the middle of a vchannel.

-DataNode tells DataCoord vchannel states after each flush through RPC `SaveBinlogPaths`, so that DataCoord keeps the vchannel states update.
+DataNode tells DataCoord vchannel states after each flush through RPC `SaveBinlogPaths`, so that DataCoord keeps the vchannel states updated.

 ## Some interface/proto designs below are outdated, will be updated soon